River of Light artworks

 The artworks will be lit each night from 5pm until 9pm and will not remain on through the night to conserve energy.

-On 27, 28 October and 3, 4 November the lights will be switched on 4pm for 'quiet hour.'
+On Sunday 26th October and Wednesday 29th October the lights will be switched on at 4pm-5pm for 'quiet hour.'

-The light installations will be switched on and off throughout the start and end time of the programme; they are switched on at 5.00pm and switched off at 9pm.
-25 October- 5 November.
+The light installations will be switched on at 5pm and off at 9pm throughout the start and end time of the programme.

 Toilets open for public use are available at Royal Albert Dock and Liverpool ONE and are open until 8PM.